rlancaste/Astro-Dev/README.md

 # Running the Craft Setup and Build Scripts
 In the [craft](scripts/craft) folder, there are several scripts which are helpful for setting up, testing, and using Craft to build software.
 1. [setupCraft.sh](scripts/craft/setupCraft.sh).
 This script allows you to setup craft.
 It then builds key programs in craft to get needed packages and dependencies installed for development.
 2. [setup-craftBlueprints.sh](scripts/craft/setup-craftBlueprints.sh).
-This script downloads and sets up the craft blueprints repo just like the build scripts do, except without continuing to build.
+This script downloads and sets up the craft blueprints repo in the src folders just like the build scripts set up their packages, except without continuing to build anything.
 3. [testCraftBuild.sh](scripts/craft/testCraftBuild.sh).
 This script lets you test Craft builds of various Astro programs.
 It has several options inside for versions, verbosity, and which programs to test.
 4. [startCraft.sh](scripts/craft/startCraft.sh).
 This script lets you enter a craft environment to use craft.
 Make sure to type "source" before dragging the script to terminal to start it.